onyx-platform/onyx/README.md

 This project is authored by [Michael Drogalis](https://twitter.com/MichaelDrogalis), an independent software consultant.
 Get in touch (mjd3089.at.rit.edu) to work together.

+### Donate

+If you'd like to kick a donation my way, I'd be thrilled.

+<script data-gratipay-username="MichaelDrogalis" data-gratipay-widget="button" src="//gttp.co/v1.js"></script>

 ### License

 Copyright © 2014 Michael Drogalis